pivotal-cf/PCC-Sample-App-PizzaStore/README.md

     ```
     $ cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE -c '{"tls":true}'
     ```
+1. Create the regions required by the app using `gfsh`:

+    Connect to the cluster via `gfsh`.
+Please see [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/PCC-VERSION/accessing-instance.html) for detailed instructions on connecting to your service instance.

+    ```
+    gfsh>create region --name=Pizza --type=REPLICATE
+    gfsh>create region --name=Name --type=REPLICATE
+    ```

 1. Configure the app to use SSL by adding this property in [application.properties](src/main/resources/application.properties).
     ```
     spring.data.gemfire.security.ssl.use-default-context=true